FAQ's

 ev.energy charging events are triggered when there is little to no carbon on the electric grid.
 When this happens, a push notification is sent to your mobile device notifying you to plug-in your vehicle so it can automatically charge during the specified event time.

-EV drivers in northern California who connect to ev.energy can benefit from a range of exclusive incentives or participate in PG&E’s Hourly Flex Pricing pilot to save on their EV charging.
+EV drivers in California who connect to ev.energy can benefit from a range of exclusive incentives or participate in utility programs to save on their EV charging.

-There are 4 ways to save on your EV charging:
+There are multiple ways to save on your EV charging:

 - PG&E Hourly Flex Pricing enrollment offer, provided by ev.energy